-Thursday, Friday and Saturday Shows Begin at 7:30 pm
+Every Thursday, Friday and Saturday

-Sunday Matinees Begin at 3 pm
+Sunday matinees begin at 3 pm

 The Fantasticks